Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

 [comment]: <> (No entries shown when clicking the menu entry.
 Huge amount of postings available in the system for all stock movements and materials; they are not deleted.
 Therefore, for efficiency reasons/to save resources, nothing is shown first before a filter is set.)

 The *Posting history* tab allows you to check the stock postings for a specific material and to filter all stock postings according to different criteria.
-The list displayed when filtering by product/material is the same as the one displayed in the *Stock history* sub-tab of the *Warehouse/suppliers* tab in the *Quick posting* menu entry, see [Check posting history for a material](../Operation/02_CheckPostingHistory.md#check-posting-history-for-a-material).
+The list displayed when filtering by product/material is similar to the one displayed in the *Stock history* sub-tab of the *Warehouse/suppliers* tab in the *Quick posting* menu entry, see [Check posting history for a material](../Operation/02_CheckPostingHistory.md#check-posting-history-for-a-material).

-For detailed information on general UI functions of the CONNECTIONS tab,
+[comment]: <> (For detailed information on general UI functions, see... -> Link to Core1 UI)

 - *Product*
     Enter the product SKU or name to search for the stock posting for a specific material.